Estimated reading time: 14 minutes

 Building An Email List Is Critical To Make Money Blogging

-I was late to the race with that and wish I had started it sooner but it was a mistake I learned from.
+I was late to the race with that and wished I had started it sooner, but it was a mistake I learned from.

-Keeping readers engaged in topics that you write about is a great way to build relationships.
+Keeping readers engaged in your writing topics is a great way to build relationships.

-It also motivates readers to ask me questions about personal finance where they feel safe.
+It also motivates readers to ask me questions about where they feel safe about personal finance.

 Evaluating Your Blog Business

 I was taking time in 2022 to evaluate how my newsletter in 2021 was or was not effective.